P-p-H-d/mlib/README.md

 Type of one item referenced in the dictionary for associative array.
 It is a structure composed of the key (field 'key') and the value (field 'value').

-This type is created only for associative arrays (\_DEF2 suffix).
+This type is created only for associative arrays (\_DEF2 suffix) and not for sets.

 ##### void name\_init(name\_t dict)

-Initialize the dictionary 'dict' to be empty.
+Initialize the dictionary 'dict'.
+It is empty.

 ##### void name\_clear(name\_t dict)